xnen/Vai/README.md

     mvn clean package
     ```

+    Actually this might not work, needs JDK 22 I think.
+In IntelliJ you can just use a version 22 JDK and run maven package from the IDE itself, should work.

     This command will compile the project into a fat JAR file.
 Hopefully!
     It should result in the `target` directory.